 Why Would Students Want to Predict Their MCAT Score?

 An MCAT score prediction is helpful to pre-medical students at any stage along their MCAT studies.
 Students that have not begun studying can learn how much they will need to study.
 Students that are in the middle of their studies can figure out how much progress they have made.
 Most importantly, students that are near the end of their studies can use this information to ask themselves a very important question: am I ready to take the exam?
 If you recognize that you are insufficiently prepared, you may want to consider pushing back your test date or seek additional study resources.
-For those of you that decide that you are ready, make sure to check out our last minute MCAT tips!
+For those of you that decide that you are ready, make sure to check out our last minute MCAT advice!

 The Best Method